amalgam8/amalgam8.github.io/overview.md

 Amalgam8 provides proxy and registration sidecars and other adapter mechanisms that are used for registering and calling microservices.
-Depending on a microservice's deployment runtime, integration with Amalgam8 can require little or no significant change to the microservice impelementation code because Amalgam8 is designed to leverage the benefits of any given runtime and then provide the easiest possible integration for each.
-For example, in Kubernetes, a microservice that adready has an associated
+Depending on a microservice's deployment runtime, integration with Amalgam8 can require little or no significant change to the microservice implementation code because Amalgam8 is designed to leverage the benefits of any given runtime and then provide the easiest possible integration for each.
+For example, in Kubernetes, a microservice that already has an associated
 Kubernetes service definition can be registered automatically using an Amalgam8 plugin providing an adapted view of the Kubernetes services in Amalgam8.
 Similar plugins are possible for other runtime environments, but where they are not, Amalgam8 also provides registration